 Creating your Robots.txt

-As the name suggest, a Robots.txt is simply a .TXT file that can be created using popular text editors such as Notepad on Windows, or TextEdit on Mac.
+As the name suggests, a Robots.txt is simply a .TXT file that can be created using popular text editors such as Notepad on Windows, or TextEdit on Mac.

 Your Robots.txt file always should be placed in your websites root directory, as this is the only place crawlers will look for it.
 For example, http://yoursite.com/robots.txt is a valid location.